Context

 The onboarding flow was overloaded with information and lacked personalization, causing users to:

-• Feel overwhelmed after completing the onboarding flow with very little instructions on what to do first
+- Feel overwhelmed after onboarding with unclear guidance on what to do first.

-This led to fewer users building healthy habits or discovering the full value of Thrive.
+This led to slower habit-building and made it harder for users to discover the full value of Thrive.

 Evidence

-Through a combination of product analytics, user research, and enterprise client feedback, we uncovered:
+Through a combination of product analytics, user research, and customer feedback, we uncovered:

-We also heard from HR leaders that employees often disengaged early because onboarding felt “like another corporate task” rather than a supportive experience.
+We also heard from HR leaders that onboarding often felt like “another cognitive load,” not a supportive experience.

 My Role